 Sec.
 3.1) and a logical infrastructure becomes available for

 transmission.
-The vehicles that are less than 10 km away
+The vehicles that are less than 5km away

 from the incident (they check their distance from the sender

-of the alert), automatically start recording the video of the
+of the alert), forward the alarm.
+Beyond 5km, the video of the accident will be picked up

-situation.

-At some point, an emergency vehicle receives this alert and
+from the web.

+Authorized vehicles near the crash, upon receiving the alert, can request the video download, using an ICN type approach, ie they send a request to one or more of the vehicles that have advertised their videos.
+The request triggers a video stream delivery from the origin or from other nodes on the “backbone”.
+For example, suppose an emergency vehicle receives this alert within 5km from the scene, and

-it prepares to intervene (without any 911 call).
+it prepares to intervene (even before any 911 call is received).
 Now, our

 application gives the opportunity to the emergency vehicle

-to request the video of the incident scene.
+to request the video(s) of the incident scene from the most appropriate view points.
 This video re-

 quest (in green) is forwarded back through the backbone

-and reaches the nodes with their camera on.
+and reaches the nodes with their camera turned on.

-These nodes are only asked in this moment to push a single

-button to enable the sending operation, if they think they

-have a good perspective on the incident.
-At this point, the
+Only nodes with a good view of the accident are probed.
+Automatically, with no driver intervention, the selected

-yellow stream is forwarded back to the emergency vehicle
+yellow streams are forwarded back to the emergency vehicle

-(the first packet of this flow inhibits possible other video

-providers), that can evaluate the situation on the incident
+that can evaluate the situation on the incident

 scene in real time and understand how to intervene and if